ucl-contoso-chat/ucl-openai-search/app/backend/evaluation/README.md

 - [`gpt_fluency`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#ai-assisted-fluency) measures the grammatical proficiency of a generative AI's predicted answer.
 - [`f1_score`](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in#traditional-machine-learning-f1-score) Measures the ratio of the number of shared words between the model generation and the ground truth answers.

-### GPT evaluation results
+### Evaluation results

-The results of each evaluation are stored in the specified results directory, in a timestamped `gpt_evaluation/experiment-XXXXXXXXXX` subdirectory that contains:
+The results of each evaluation run are stored in the specified results directory, in a timestamped `experiment-XXXXXXXXXX` subdirectory that contains:

 - `config.json`: The original config used for the run.
 This is useful for reproducing the run.
 - `eval_results.jsonl`: Each question and answer, along with the GPT metrics for each QA pair.